How to Become an RN in Oklahoma: 5 Steps

 Step 2: Apply for a License by Exam

-The Oklahoma Board of Nursing (OBN) oversees RN licensing in the state.
-To apply, you’ll need to create an account on the Oklahoma Nurse Portal and determine whether you want to apply for a single-state or compact license.
-A compact license requires a few additional items, but it might be worth it if you want to practice in other states like Texas, Arkansas, and Kansas.
+The Oklahoma Board of Nursing (OBN) oversees RN licensing.
+You’ll need to create an account on the Oklahoma Nurse Portal and apply for a single-state or compact license.
+While a compact license requires a few additional steps, it can be worthwhile if you plan to practice in other states, such as Texas, Arkansas, and Kansas.

 • Verification of citizen status